A note from Sally:

 Now it’s your turn:

 What commercials are YOU most excited to watch?
 Which ones are most fascinating in those critical first 9 seconds of an introduction?
-Which ones lost your attention?
+Which ones lose your attention?

 Do tell, in the comments section below.